Insurable Earnings - Drivers in the Transportation Industry

 Maximum amount of insurable earnings

-Employers report all insurable earnings of transportation drivers who work exclusively in Ontario up to the annual maximum on insurable earnings, which is set each year by the WSIB, see 14-02-08, Determining Insurable Earnings.
+Employers report all insurable earnings of transportation drivers who work exclusively in Ontario up to the annual maximum on insurable earnings, which is set each year by the WSIB, refer to 14-02-08, Determining Insurable Earnings.

 Determining the status of contract drivers